SGFinansAS/elm-components/README.md

 ## Themes

-Themeing is supported through CSS variables: https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties
+Theming is supported through CSS variables: https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties

-We currently have three css variables for themeing: `PrimaryColor`, `PrimaryColorLight`, and `SecondaryColor`.
+We currently have three css variables for theming: `PrimaryColor`, `PrimaryColorLight`, and `SecondaryColor`.
 The mapping from Nordea colors to these variables are as follows:

 * blueDeep -> PrimaryColor
 * blueNordea -> PrimaryColorLight